Xippo/tgm_gce/Documentation.tmpl/Introduction/Index.rst

 - You can add quite easily a fluid form to your event.
 Its fluid, so you can customize it at pleasure.
 - The E-Mail templates (receiver,costumer), for the event forms, are fluid as well and are fully customizable.
 - The Google map that shows the events can be used standalone.
-- You can add some costum group (like a tag) to your event and than filter by that in the plugin e.g. you have one group of events for London and one for Manchester.
-In that case you can use two plugins and show the events distinctly
+- You can add some costum group (like a tag) to your event and than filter by that in the plugin.
+E.g. you have one group of events for London and one for Manchester.
+In that case you can use two plugins and show the events distinctly.
 - The Plugins can filter the events by TYPO3 categories

 .. _screenshots: